philholden/react-project-archetype/README.md

 npm install -g builder-init
 ```

-In this case we are using `builder-init` only for template string replacement mainly in `package.json`.
+We are using `builder-init` for template string replacement mainly in `package.json`.
 This archetype is designed to be used with `npm install` rather than `builder install`.
 To create a new project using this template first clone this repo and then run:

 ```
-builder-init git+ssh://philholden@github.com:philholden/builder-react-component.git
+builder-init git+ssh://git@github.com:philholden/react-project-archetype.git
 ```

 Note: Run `git init` before `npm install` so that `ghooks` can find the git repo in the `npm install` process.
 If you forget to do this reinstall ghooks after `git init`: